 Now arrow down and select “I2C Enable/Disable automatic loading”:

-Choose “Yes” at the following prompts, exit the configuration menu, and reboot to activate the settings.
+Choose “Yes” at the next prompt, exit the configuration menu, and reboot the Pi to activate the settings.

 Programming the LCD

-We’ll be using Python to program the LCD.
-If this is your first time writing/running a Python program, you may want to check out How to Write and Run a Python Program on the Raspberry Pi.
+We’ll be using Python to program the LCD, so if this is your first time writing/running a Python program, you may want to check out How to Write and Run a Python Program on the Raspberry Pi before proceeding.

 Installing the Library

 Copy this code for the library, then save it in a file named I2C_LCD_driver.py: